solderneer/solderneer/site/src/content/notes/hypercerts.md

 ---
-title: "Hypercerts"
+title: Hypercerts
-emoji: "🏎"
+emoji: 🏎
 pubDate: 14-Jun-2023
 updatedDate: 14-Jun-2023
-tags: ["topic/technology", "topic/computer-science"]
+tags:
+  - topic/technology
+  - topic/computer-science
 ---

 [hypercerts](https://hypercerts.org/) are essentially a way to bring the carbon credits market structure to any arbitrary set of impact goals.
 The key goal here, is to develop newer funding models to support _public goods_.